-The governmental programme emphasises the importance of the financial services sector to the Luxembourg economy, of which the banking sector represents more than 60 per cent of the workforce.
-Luxembourg is also committed to contributing to more financial transparency, inter alia, in the context of the US Foreign Account Tax Compliance Act (or FATCA), or the automatic and mutual exchange of information under the Common Reporting System, and is moving to offer the required reporting for international banking clients with cross-border interests.
-Bank secrecy rules have now been eased and automatic exchange of information is in place since 1 January 2015 with also more stringent reporting, transparency and monitoring requirements for banking activities.
+The governmental programme emphasises the importance of the financial services sector to the Luxembourg economy, of which the banking sector represents around 60 per cent of the workforce.
+Luxembourg is also committed to contributing to more financial transparency, inter alia, in the context of the US Foreign Account Tax Compliance Act (or FATCA), or the automatic and mutual exchange of information under the Common Reporting Standard (CRS), and is moving to offer the required reporting for international banking clients with cross-border interests.
+Bank secrecy rules have now been eased and automatic exchange of information has been in place since 1 January 2015 with more stringent reporting, transparency and monitoring requirements for banking activities.

 A further trend is the continued diversification of activities into new markets in the financial sector.
-The government is also keen to strengthen the organisational rules of the depositary regime for Undertakings for Collective Investment in Transferable Securities and other investment funds, and ensure an adequate risk management policy at the level of the whole banking and financial sector.
+The government is also keen to strengthen the organisational rules of the depositary regime and reporting obligations for undertakings for collective investment in transferable securities (UCITS) and other investment funds, and ensure an adequate risk management policy at the level of the whole banking and financial sector.